appnet-org/appnet/README.md

 See our documentation on [appnet.wiki](appnet.wiki).

+## To start developing AppNet

+See our developer's guide on [appnet.wiki/developer](https://appnet.wiki/developer.html)

 <!--
 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use